marcmontb/Neural-Style/README.md

 **Underlying Principle**

 The underlying principle is straightforward: we define two distances—one for content (`D_C`) and one for style (`D_(S)`). `D_C` measures the difference in content between two images, while `D_S` measures the difference in style between two images.
-The algorithm then takes a third image, the input, and transforms it to minimize both its content-distance to the content image and its style-distance to the style image. \( D_C \)
+The algorithm then takes a third image, the input, and transforms it to minimize both its content-distance to the content image and its style-distance to the style image.
+(D<sub>C</sub>)